James-Harkins/monetary_metals_challenge/README.md

 ## Thank you again for the opportunity to interview today for the position at Monetary Metals.

-I went ahead and coded out a first iteration of a solution to the problem we worked on during our call, as best as I could remember the details.
-I added some additional nesting to the test cases to ensure that functionality was retained, as we discussed when considering edge cases.

 To take a look at the results, please feel free to clone down this repo and run `node index.js` from the command line, assuming that you have Node installed.

 This will return the full `results` object.
 You will see that some of the values appear generic at this level, so I have included some additional log statements at the end of `index.js` (lines 157 and 158) to print these values specifically.